calidion/sqliteorm/README.md

-ORMnomnom
+SQLiteORM
 =========

-ORMnomnom is designed to be a database-agnostic ORM that interfaces nicely with various templating libraries and existing JavaScript code, with an eye towards being beautiful to read and write code for using CoffeeScript.
+SQLiteORM is designed to be a database-agnostic ORM that interfaces nicely with various templating libraries and existing JavaScript code, with an eye towards being beautiful to read and write code for using CoffeeScript.

 The API design is largely borrowed from [Django's ORM](https://docs.djangoproject.com/en/1.3/topics/db/models/); while